 Royalties may remain undistributed when there is an ongoing legal proceeding, including appeals, which may alter a previously established rate.
-Royalties may also remain undistributed if SoundExchange has not received reports of use information and the Copyright Office has not approved a proxy in lieu of actual report of use data.
+Royalties may also remain undistributed if SoundExchange has not received reports of use information, if the report of use is received but has faulty data, or if the Copyright Royalty Board has not approved a proxy in lieu of actual report of use data.

 The royalties paid by a service are allocated on a nondiscriminatory basis.
-Each sound recording is valued equally, regardless of whether the sound recording copyright owner of, or featured performer on, the sound recording has specifically authorized SoundExchange to collect and distribute royalties on their behalf.
-SoundExchange allocates all royalties received for domestic performances equally among all performers, regardless of whether or not they have executed appropriate membership documents with SoundExchange.
+Each sound recording is valued equally.
+SoundExchange allocates all royalties received for domestic performances equally among all featured artists and copyright owners, regardless of whether or not they have executed appropriate membership documents with

+SoundExchange.
 Naturally, any potential payees must provide appropriate registration documents to SoundExchange prior to receiving any royalties owed to them.
-There is no fee for registering with SoundExchange
+There is no fee for registering with SoundExchange.

-The royalties collected by SoundExchange are allocated according to the percentages set forth in Sections 114(g)(2)(A)-(D) of the Copyright Act.
-17 U.S.C. §§ 114(g)(2)(A)-(D).
+The performance royalties collected by SoundExchange are allocated according to the percentages set forth in Sections 114(g)(2)(A)-(D) of the Copyright Act.
+See 17 U.S.C. §§ 114(g)(2)(A)-(D).
 The statute requires that:

-(A) 50 percent of the receipts shall be paid to the copyright owner of the exclusive right under section 106(6) of [the Copyright Act] to publicly perform a sound recording by means of a digital audio transmission.

-- (B) 21⁄2 percent of the receipts shall be deposited in an escrow account managed by an independent administrator jointly appointed by copyright owners of sound recordings and the American Federation of Musicians or any successor entity) to be distributed to nonfeatured musicians (whether or not members of the American Federation of Musicians) who have performed on sound recordings. - (C) 21⁄2 percent of the receipts shall be deposited in an escrow account managed by an independent administrator jointly appointed by copyright owners of sound recordings and the American Federation of Television and Radio Artists (or any successor entity) to be distributed to nonfeatured vocalists (whether or not members of the American Federation of Television and Radio Artists) who have performed on sound recordings. - (D) 45 percent of the receipts shall be paid, on a per sound recording basis, to the recording artist or artists featured on such sound recordings (or the persons conveying rights in the artists' performance on sound recordings).
+- (A) 50 percent of the receipts shall be paid to the copyright owner of the exclusive right under section 106(6) of [the Copyright Act] to publicly perform a sound recording by means of a digital audio transmission. - (B) 21⁄2 percent of the receipts shall be deposited in an escrow account managed by an independent administrator jointly appointed by copyright owners of sound recordings and the American Federation of Musicians or any successor entity) to be distributed to nonfeatured musicians (whether or not members of the American Federation of Musicians) who have performed on sound recordings. - (C) 21⁄2 percent of the receipts shall be deposited in an escrow account managed by an independent administrator jointly appointed by copyright owners of sound recordings and the American Federation of Television and Radio Artists (or any successor entity) to be distributed to nonfeatured vocalists (whether or not members of the American Federation of Television and Radio Artists) who have performed on sound recordings. - (D) 45 percent of the receipts shall be paid, on a per sound recording basis, to the recording artist or artists featured on such sound recordings (or the persons conveying rights in the artists' performance on sound recordings).
 17 U.S.C. §§ 114(g)(2)(A)-(D).